ffiondavies/Datacamp/CourseOutline.md

 * Introduction to writing modules `.py` and importing modules, introduction to built-in modules

 Lesson 3.4: Packages
-* Learner will be able to organise modules into packages and sub packages
+* Learner will be able to organise modules into packages and sub packages and import existing packages
-* What is a package and why we use them, how to create a package to store modules, how to control package initialization
+* What is a package and why we use them, how to create a package to store modules, how to control package initialization, existing packages

 Chapter 4: NumPy
 ----------------------------------------------

+Lesson 4.1: Introduction to NumPy
-1. Learner will be able to decribe what NumPy is and why we use it
+* Learner will be able to install and Import NumPy, decribe what NumPy is and why we use it
+* What is NumPy used for, why, what does it stand for.
+Why we use NumPy in datascience - arrays are frequently used and speed is very important.
+NumPy is faster than lists.
+Where to find the codebase and how to install.

+Lesson 4.2: Arrays
-2. Learner will be able to create an array
+* Learner will be able to create a NumPy array
+* Create Python lists and import NumPy package, create NumPy arrays out of the lists created.

+Lesson 4.3: 2D Arrays
-3. Learner will be able to select elements from 2D and 3D arrays
+* Learner will be able to create, sort, search and modify elements from 2D arrays
+* Introduction to 2D arrays in Python, `ndarray` class in NumPy.
+Create a basic array using `np.array()` apply `np.sort()`

+Lesson 4.4: Subsets
-4. Learner will be able to demonstrate searching, sorting and filtering arrays
+* Learner will be able to demonstrate searching, sorting and filtering arrays
+*